 The same is true for other criminal acts against you or your family, especially violent acts, and leave you with feeling such as the fear of not being able to protect yourself.

 In any of these instances, you could make a compensation claim using a scheme called the Criminal Injuries Compensation Authority (CICA) if you reported the crime to the police.
-CICA will compensate victims of crime for both physical and psychological injuries.
+The CICA will compensate victims of crime in England, Scotland and Wales for both physical and psychological injuries.

 Possibly one of the most traumatic experiences is being on a battlefield and either killing others or witnessing friends and colleagues being killed as part of their job.